ropensci/vcr/README.md

 * _insert cassette_: create a cassette (all HTTP interactions will be recorded to this cassette)
 * _eject cassette_: eject the cassette (no longer recording to that cassette)
 * _replay_: refers to using a cached result of an http request that was recorded earlier

-## What does vcr do?

-The short version is: `vcr` helps you stub HTTP requests so you don't have to repeat HTTP requests.

-The main use case is for unit tests for R packages.

-`vcr` currently works with the `crul` and `httr` packages; support for `curl` is in the works.

 ### How it works in lots of detail